A1-0123/class-activities/5 - Web Development II/week4/jquery.md

 ##### `Animations`:

 With jQuery, you can easily create animations and effects that can make your pages more dynamic and engaging.
-For example, to slide up an element when it's clicked, you can use the following code:
+For example, to slide up an element when it's clicked.

 `$(selector).hide(duration, easing, callback)`: Hides the selected element with a specified duration and easing function.